-Performance of student groups that are too small to be included in school identification will still be is reported on the state website and on the state report card so long as the reporting meets the redaction rules detailed above.
-Enrollment numbers and percentages will be are displayed so long as there is at least one student within the subgroup.
+Performance of student groups that are too small to be included in school identification is reported on the state website and on the state report card so long as the reporting meets the redaction rules detailed above.
+Enrollment numbers and percentages are displayed so long as there is at least one student within the subgroup.